chrisjd20/asoiaf_card_generator/README.md

 https://github.com/Pf2eTools/asoiaf_card_generator/tree/main

-Although I tweaked what he started with so his stuff is probably better since I pushed mine.
+Although I tweaked what he started with so his stuff will probably better than mine in the long run once he finishes.